omarhagoche/marketplace-backend/README.md

 While the project is still in its early stages, we understand that it still lacks a lot of functionalities and upgrades that we could and currently no proper documentation is available, we open-sourced it with the hope that developers can collaborate and take the system from its current
-The whole project is completely open-source, and anyone is free to use, collaborate, build upon and
+The whole project is completely open-source, and anyone is free to use, collaborate, build upon.